Alaska Commission on Postsecondary Education's mission is to promote access to and success in education and career

 Total Annual Alaska Career Information System Logins

 Analysis of results and challenges: ACPE provides the Alaska Career Information System (AKCIS) free of charge to all Alaskans.
-AKCIS is Alaskans' #1 online tool for developing personal learning and career plans, with all 54 school districts using AKCIS.
-Training videos and other remote resources, as well as the development of new partnerships to help promote this valuable resource around the state, have helped to maintain healthy usage of the system, even as we continue to see overall logins decline.
+AKCIS is Alaskans' #1 online tool for developing personal learning and career plans, with all 53 school districts using AKCIS.
+Training videos and other remote resources, as well as the development of new partnerships to help promote this valuable resource around the state, have helped to maintain healthy usage of the system even as overall logins decline.
 The decline in new portfolios created, however, can be attributed at least in part to a new single-sign on efficiency that is likely decreasing the number of duplicate portfolios created.
 Additionally, the number of active sites seeing the value in providing AKCIS to their students continues to grow.
 An increase in the popularity of AKCIS at the middle school level (consistent with national trends and a drive to begin career planning earlier) has contributed to that trend.
 For more information, or to try AKCIS for yourself, please visit http://acpe.alaska.gov/PLANNING/ AKCIS.

 |A2: Core Service - Efficiently deliver state financial aid information and materials to Alaska students and parents.|